sensel/morph-docs/docs/morph.md

 Open the AudioMIDI application in macOS.
 Open the MIDI Studio window (cmd-2) and double-click the Bluetooth logo.
 If you have successfully [paired the Morph with Bluetooth](#os-specific-pairing-guides), you'll see your device listed here.
 Press "connect" and the Morph will be available to any MIDI applications as an input device.

 ##### Windows
 Windows 10 Anniversary Edition and after support Bluetooth MIDI, so make sure you have the latest update.
-This support, however, is limited to applications that use the native windows API for MIDI (read more details [here](https://blogs.windows.com/buildingapps/2016/09/21/midi-enhancements-in-windows-10/#azm4tjkjLF8sj0el.97)).
-As a result, for common use, you'll need a couple additional pieces of software:
+This support, however, is limited to applications that use the UWP MIDI API (or the Win32 wrapper for UWP MIDI) (read more details [here](https://blogs.windows.com/buildingapps/2016/09/21/midi-enhancements-in-windows-10/#azm4tjkjLF8sj0el.97)).
+As a result, for common use, you might need a couple additional pieces of software:

 * [MIDIberry](https://www.microsoft.com/en-us/store/p/midiberry/9n39720h2m05)
 * [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)